 5. Summary

-Together GEEDiT and MaQiT provide simple tools for rapid satellite image visualisation, exploration and initial assessment (via notes appended to metadata), digitisation of margins from imagery and quantification of their changes via multiple methods.
-They have the potential to dramatically improve the efficiency with which these analyses can be undertaken, and the accessibility of these data to a wide range of researchers.
+Together GEEDiT, GEEDiT Reviewer and MaQiT provide simple tools for rapid satellite image visualisation, exploration and initial assessment (via notes appended to metadata), digitisation of margins from imagery, review and filtering of existing datasets, and quantification of their changes via multiple methods.
+They dramatically improve the efficiency with which these analyses can be undertaken, and the accessibility of these data to researchers both with and without knowledge of coding.
 The lack of the requirement to download, process and store imagery on a user’s computer, coupled with simple GUIs and no fee-paying licensing requirements also improves the accessibility to these data through the removal of traditional barriers to entry associated with remote sensing and GIS.
+The tools are therefore suitable for users ranging from high school students to academics.

 GEEDiT provides flexibility for the way in which imagery is visualised (i.e. true colour, false colour and custom band combinations), while MaQiT gives users the flexibility to rapidly quantify and output measures of margin change.
 The case study of the calving glacier Breiðamerkurjökull highlights the potential for mismatch between imagery collected via ascending/descending orbits of Sentinel 1 relative to optical imagery satellites such as Landsat and Sentinel 2.
 Consequently users should take care in combining margin records from Sentinel 1 those of Landsat/Sentinel 2, especially where significant elevation change may have occurred relative to the DEM that is used for terrain correction of imagery in Google Earth Engine.

 Intercomparison of the two existing and two new methods of margin change quantification available in MaQiT illustrate the potential for obtaining potentially substantial differences in margin change values when analysing the same data.
 This highlights the importance of users selecting the most suitable margin quantification method for their particular research problem.
 The new multicentreline method also provides a means of visualising margin change as a time series potentially in a clearer manner than it is possible to cartographically.
 While these techniques have predominantly been developed for the quantification of tidewater glacier margin change, they could also be useful for researchers investigating coastal change, dune migration and vegetation extent changes amongst other areas of earth surface science.

+6. Availability of tools

+Links to GEEDiT and GEEDiT Reviewer, and downloads for MaQiT can be found at the following website: www.liverpoolGEE.wordpress.org

+7. Acknowledgements

+The author wishes to thank William Armstrong and Mauri Pelto for constructive reviews that have helped to improve both the manuscript and the tools presented in this paper.
+The author also wishes to thank Stephen Brough and Adam Hepburn for comments and suggestions on GEEDiT.
+Also acknowledged are Jack Boitier, John Cordall, Phoebe Cox, Elaine Crimmins, Ajjay Dhesi and Thomas Hutton who extensively tested an earlier version of MaQiT as part of their undergraduate dissertations.

 References